zdandrew/Synchronized-Youtube-Player/README.md

 To run the app simply "npm i" and then "npm start"

 ### Problem
 Your task is to build a collaborative “Watch Party” app that lets a distributed group of users watch youtube videos together.
+The frontend should be written in Typescript (we have a skeleton for you set up) and the backend should be written in Node.JS.
 The app should support three main pages:

 - `/create` **Create a new session**
     - by giving it a name and a youtube video link.
 After creating a session `ABC`, you should be automatically redirected to the page `/join` page for that session